-- o Protection from harassment requests and hearings - Child protection petitions and proceedings - Summary preliminary hearings, jeopardy hearings, judicial reviews, case management conferences, uncontested hearings on termination of parental rights, and uncontested hearings on orders of parental rights and responsibilities - o Uncontested child support, child support modification, and child support enforcement actions - o Mental health requests and hearings - o Emergency guardianships - Uncontested adoptions - o Petitions for Review concerning Control of Notifiable Diseases (22 M.R.S. § 820) - In any matter that is not being scheduled or heard during this phase of the pandemic management, a request can be made for the scheduling of the matter as set forth in PMO-SJC-1. - All oral arguments scheduled before the Supreme Judicial Court, sitting as the Law Court, will be conducted either by video conferencing or addressed by the court without oral arguments.
+- o Telephonic case management, status conference, and Rule 26(g) discovery conferences in family matters - Protection from abuse requests and hearings - o Protection from harassment requests and hearings - Child protection petitions and proceedings - Summary preliminary hearings, jeopardy hearings, judicial reviews, case management conferences, uncontested hearings on termination of parental rights, and uncontested hearings on orders of parental rights and responsibilities - Uncontested child support, child support modification, and child support enforcement actions - Mental health requests and hearings - o Emergency guardianships - o Uncontested adoptions - o Petitions for Review concerning Control of Notifiable Diseases (22 M.R.S. § 820) - In any matter that is not being scheduled or heard during this phase of the pandemic management, a request can be made for the scheduling of the matter as set forth in PMO-SJC-1. - All oral arguments scheduled before the Supreme Judicial Court, sitting as the Law Court, will be conducted either by video conferencing or addressed by the court without oral arguments.